asyrjasalo/RESTinstance/README.rst

 is built with `rfdocker <https://github.com/asyrjasalo/rfdocker>`__ and the script is included.
 The image is instantiated as a new container on each atest run.

-The container only has the source and the run time dependencies installed, no ``requirements-dev.txt`` or any Python packaging related files, and it only reads ``tests/`` and writes ``results/`` on the host via the respective Docker volumes.
+The container has only the source and the run time dependencies installed, no ``requirements-dev.txt`` or Python packaging related files, and it only reads ``tests/`` and writes ``results/`` on the host via the respective Docker volumes.

-The image is built as part of ``make atest` and the part is essentially:
+The image is built as part of ``make atest``, essentially with:

 ::

     RUN_ARGS="--network=host --env HTTP_PROXY --env HTTPS_PROXY" ./rfdocker

-Note that all containers, including the test API's, are ran in the host network:
-This is to have the network layer as identical as possible on different host OSes.
+Note that all containers, including the test API's, are ran in the host network, to have the network layer as identical as possible on different host OSes.

 To tag the image as "latest" and push it to a registry (remember to `docker login`):